odan/odan.github.io/_posts/2018-07-17-aspnet-core-2-ubuntu-setup.md

 ### Change the listening address via command line

 The following command allows access to the kestrel webserver from anywhere.
-This parameter is usful to access the website from another host via docker or VirtualBox.
+This parameter is useful to access the website from another host via docker or VirtualBox.

 ```bash
 sudo dotnet run --urls "http://*:5000;https://*:5001"